-Myths & questions about professionalism and fitness to practise
+Myths and questions about professionalism and fitness to practise

 This is not true.

 Our guidance to medical schools, Professional behaviour and fitness to practise, makes it clear that a health condition does NOT mean there is a student fitness to practise concern (paragraph 14).
 Most students will continue their studies managing their health condition without their fitness to practise ever coming into it.

 The only circumstances that might involve student fitness to practise are when a student is not showing insight into their condition, not seeking appropriate medical advice, or not complying with treatment.
 This becomes a student fitness to practise issue because the safety of the student or others around them, as well as confidence in the profession may be compromised.

 See also: Your health - dos and don'ts in our guidance, Achieving good medical practice.

 This is not true.

 We encourage students to tell their medical school if they have a health concern.
 This is because your school has a lot of mechanisms in place to support you, but they won't know to do so unless you reach out to them.

 Your medical school wants you to excel and will provide support to make sure this is the case.
 They can support you in lots of ways, for example: